-Field of view also varies widely from one application to another.
-Even within the market for autonomous vehicles, some sensors tout a full 360° field of view, while others are designed to be used in-bumper for adaptive cruise control.
-AR coating specifications must take the design of the detection optics into consideration to ensure high transmission over the full range of angles to be measured.
-Additional blocking may also be desired to exclude ambient light for protection of internal optics or further improvement in signal to noise.
+Field of View: FOV varies widely from one LiDAR system to another.
+Our AR coating specifications take the design of the detection optics into consideration to ensure high transmission over the full range of angles to be measured.
+Additional blocking may also be added to exclude ambient light for protection of internal optics or further improvement in signal to noise.